(AllOne sm logo)

 In every situation and every type of wound we have seen strong evidence that the saying "time heals all wounds" seems to not be true.
 If it does at all, it's a very costly option.
 In almost all cases, there are far better actions that will help you live a happier life.
 As mentioned in the beginning, when an emotionally disturbing event occurs in one's life, some short amount of time may be needed to "clear the head, or to grieve."
 However we have seen that action, not time, is the ultimate solution:

-• In the case of emotional wounds to other people, we have also seen that it the action of communication and making (or receiving) an amends is a process to set you free from the mistakes made by yourself or others.
+• In the case of emotional wounds to other people, we have also seen that the action of communication and making (or receiving) amends is a process to set you free from the mistakes made by yourself or others.

-• In the case of emotional wounds due to loss of a loved one, a plan of action such as working though the grief, and/or a plan of action such as primarily focusing on the positive experiences you had with that loved one instead, can more quickly bring happiness.
+• In the case of emotional wounds due to loss of a loved one, a plan of action such as working through the grief, and/or a plan of action such as primarily focusing on the positive experiences you had with that loved one instead, can more quickly bring happiness.

 In all cases, consider some of the choices you have, and see which ones feel best in your heart.
 I believe that the options discussed provide good solutions that will help you and all concerned live a better, more positive, loving life.